githubgdg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Identifiers :

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+subject - The ID of the test subject activity - The name of activity performed when the corresponding measurements were taken

 ## Measurements :

-All measurements only includes mean() for Mean value and std() for Standard deviation : tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+All measurements only includes mean() for Mean value and std() for Standard deviation from the following signals:
+- tBodyAcc-XYZ
+- tGravityAcc-XYZ
+- tBodyAccJerk-XYZ
+- tBodyGyro-XYZ
+- tBodyGyroJerk-XYZ
+- tBodyAccMag
+- tGravityAccMag
+- tBodyAccJerkMag
+- tBodyGyroMag
+- tBodyGyroJerkMag
+- fBodyAcc-XYZ
+- fBodyAccJerk-XYZ
+- fBodyGyro-XYZ
+- fBodyAccMag
+- fBodyAccJerkMag
+- fBodyGyroMag
+- fBodyGyroJerkMag

 ## Variables :